marcrusso/DROPA/README.md

 R libraries required:
 •	UpSetR (vers.
 1.3.2)

 DROPA was tested on a machine running Ubuntu OS (vers.
-16.04 LTS)
+16.04 LTS and 18.04 LTS)

-As input, DROPA requires three files, which are:
+As input, DROPA requires four files, which are:

 ●	A file containing query peak locations in Browser Extensible Data (BED) format (BED6 and BED12 are supported);